RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/port-configurations.md

 | TCP | 8002, 8004, 8006 | Internal | System health monitoring |
 | TCP | 8444, 9080 | Internal | Traffic betwen web proxy and cnm_http/cm |

-## Changing the management web UI port
+## Changing the admin console port

 You can change the default port for the Redis Enterprise Software web UI (8443) to a custom port, as long as the new port is not in use by another process.